MaibornWolff/dcos-airfield/README.md

 ### Interact with a running Zeppelin Instance
 ![Airfield Main Screen](img/airfield_base.png)

 Airfield lists all existing instances on the main screen.
 Besides being able to start, stop, restart or delete existing instances, the URL to the instance is also shown.
+Even though the instance will be recreated during most of the operations, notes will persist thanks to automatic import/export through Airfield.

 ## Further Development
 ### Development Environment with docker-compose